jonasess/Stellarswap/README.md

 ### Requirements

+This part will be removed in the future since i will no longer support block.io api (i will move to other unlimited choices).

-This library requires the 'gmp', and cURL extensions for PHP.
+*This library requires the 'gmp', and cURL extensions for PHP.
 To enable these extensions, see:

    [GMP Installation Guide](http://php.net/manual/en/gmp.installation.php)